puppetlabs/puppet-rfc/arm-4.heredoc/heredoc.md

 Spaces allowed in the tag
 -------------------------

-Spaces are allowed in the tag name when the form is ", ', or %
+Spaces are allowed in the tag name when the form is `"`, `'`, or `%`.
+The end marker may use the tag without the quotes.
+Spaces are insignificant between words.

     0.........1.........2.........3.........4.........5.........6
     $a = @"Verse 8 of The Raven"